API Design

 Namespaces

-Atlar API endpoints are grouped in to product namespaces:
+Atlar API endpoints are grouped into product namespaces:

 financial-data